MaramAlossaimi/MaramAlossaimi/content/Posters/Poster II/index.md

-### Abstrac
+### Abstrac:

 The concept of Poisson algebras is one of the most important concepts in mathematics that make a link between commutative and non-commutative algebra.
 Poisson algebras can be defined as Lie algebras that satisfy the Leibniz rule.
-Our research is about classifying a large Poisson algebra class $A = K[t][x,y]$, that is a Poisson polynomial algebra in two variables $x$ and y with coefficients on the Poisson polynomial algebra $K[t]$, where $K$ is an algebraic closure field with zero characteristic.
+Our research is about classifying a large Poisson algebra class $A = K[t][x,y]$, that is the Poisson polynomial algebra in two variables $x$ and $y$ with coefficients on the Poisson polynomial algebra $K[t]$, where $K$ is an algebraic closure field with zero characteristic.
 There are three main cases of the classification of the Poisson algebra class $A$.
-I am interested in the Poisson spectrum of $A$, minimal and maximal Poisson ideals of $A$.
+We are interested in the Poisson spectrum of $A$, minimal and maximal Poisson ideals of $A$.
 I present the first case of the classification in the poster called "Poisson Algebras I" and in this poster, I  present a part of the second case of the classification and its Poisson spectrum.